Skip to content

 #3.
 Dragon Mania Legends

-Dragon Mania Legends from Gameloft delivers the full Dragon City experience with better graphics.
+Dragon Mania Legends from Gameloft delivers the full Dragon City experience with 3D graphics and a story mode.

-Over 600 dragons are available, and the story mode gives you a reason to keep progressing beyond just collecting.
-The quest system rewards gold and gems at a fair pace for a free-to-play game.
+Over 600 dragons are available, and the story campaign gives you a reason to keep progressing past pure collecting.
+Quest rewards land at a fair pace for a free-to-play title, though late-game timers stretch into hours.

 Free on Android and iOS.